golam-m-hossain/anubadok/README.md

 translations reasonably well, allowing volunteers to focus on manual editing.

 ## Architecture
-This GitHub version is written Python (and ported from the original Perl codes).
+This GitHub version is written in Python (and ported from the original Perl codes).
 The Anubadok system uses the Penn Treebank annotation system for natural language processing.
 It supports multiple input types:
 - Plain text files
 - XML documents
 - HTML files with inline JavaScript/CSS